Emergence of Functionally Differentiated Structures via Mutual Information Minimization in Recurrent Neural Networks: Working memory task results

 \subsection{Structural connectivity analysis}

 In addition to examining functional differentiation through correlation patterns, we analyzed how the structural connectivity of the network evolved during training with MI minimization.
-This analysis focused on three aspects of structural connectivity: the output weights connecting the RNN to the output units, the input weights from input channels to RNN neurons, and the recurrent connection weights among neurons within the RNN.
+This analysis focused on three aspects of structural connectivity: the recurrent connection weights among neurons within the RNN, the input weights from input channels to RNN neurons, and the output weights connecting the RNN to the output units.